 A new study has highlighted that Thymalfasin blocks an angiotensin-converting enzyme (ACE) and thus controls blood pressure.
 ACE is a common target of prescription drugs, like lisinopril, in certain patients with high blood pressure.
 Inhibition of ACE not only lowers blood pressure by relaxing blood vessels, but can decrease cardiac remodeling, delays the progression of atherosclerosis (plaque development), and enhances kidney function.
 They also show different side effects.
 The peptide offers the benefits of ACE inhibition without the ill effects of currently available drugs.

-Combination of Thymosin Alpha 1 with dacarbazine, a common chemotherapeutic drug, showed an improved progression-free survival rate as well as controlled rates of toxicity.
+The combination of Thymosin Alpha 1 with dacarbazine, a common chemotherapeutic drug, showed an improved progression-free survival rate as well as controlled rates of toxicity.
 The peptide thus boosts the effects of the chemotherapy in reducing cell proliferation.
-The peptide’s natural occurrence can promote it to be part of a cancer vaccine designed to prevent tumor development rather than cancer therapy.
+The peptide’s natural occurrence can promote it as part of a cancer vaccine designed to prevent tumor development rather than cancer therapy.

-Thymosin Alpha 1 has been subject of investigation in a number of different cancers.
+Thymosin Alpha 1 has been the subject of investigation in many different cancers.
 Positive results have been seen in:

 Inflammatory Pain Research

-Inflammatory pain is transmitted via specific pathways in the peripheral and central nervous system.
-Given the strong anti-inflammatory outcome of Thymosin Alpha 1 , the molecule could effectively reduce pain as well.
-Murine research suggests the hypothesis to be correct and has even noted the specific pathways blocked by the peptide.
-It acts directly at the site of inflammation to reduce the production of cytokines and other molecules (e.g. TNF-alpha, IL-1beta, etc.) that trigger pain.
-Its action is completely different from typical anti-inflammatory pain relievers and can improve pain relief with less side effects than existing drugs.
+Inflammatory pain is transmitted via specific peripheral and central nervous system pathways.
+Given the strong anti-inflammatory outcome of Thymosin Alpha 1, the molecule could effectively reduce pain.
+Murine research suggests the hypothesis is correct and has noted the specific pathways blocked by the peptide.
+It acts directly at the site of inflammation to reduce the production of cytokines and other molecules (e.g., TNF-alpha, IL-1beta, etc.) that trigger pain.
+Its action is different from typical anti-inflammatory pain relievers and can improve pain relief with fewer side effects than existing drugs.